thevurv/Autorun-ng/README.md

 On Linux, you're gonna need [GModPatchTool](https://github.com/solsticegamestudios/GModPatchTool) to even run the game.

+## Development

+You're gonna need [Rust](https://www.rust-lang.org/) and [Just](https://github.com/casey/just).

+Any IDE should work, I use [Zed](https://zed.dev).

-## Building
+### Building

-Use `just build` to build the project.
+Use `just build-egui` to build the project and the egui frontend.

-If you don't do this, build order might be messed up which will cause the ui to fail to build as it depends on the library.
+This is necessary since there is a particular build order that must be followed that `cargo run` may not respect.